blittable/rustup/src/lessons/lesson_twelve/README.md

 Read the above, "the notify function is bound by the behavior of the Summary and Display traits."

+### Key Points on Traits
+* Trait objects are dynamically sized and are behind a reference of some type.
+* Consequently, and unlike generics and plain functions/methods, they are dynamically dispatched at runtime.

-### Function Overloading -ish
+### Function Overloading-ish

-As an OO programmer, note that no-inhertiance != no-indirection:
+As an OO programmer, note that no-inhertiance != no-indirection.
+The ```SimpleTaxer``` resolves the appropriate calculation method.

 ```rust
 fn main() {